thoughtbot/terrapin/README.md

 And if you really want to, you can define your own Runner, though I can't imagine why you would.

 [backticks]: https://ruby-doc.org/3.2.1/Kernel.html#method-i-60

-Terrapin::CommandLine.runner = Terrapin::CommandLine::BackticksRunner.new
-And if you really want to, you can define your own Runner, though I can't imagine why you would.

 ```ruby
 Terrapin::CommandLine.runner = Terrapin::CommandLine::BackticksRunner.new